erkac/f5-demo-lab/F5-CLI/README.md

 * Install the latest version of DO extension to BIG-IP.
 * Install the DO from `../DO/do-vlab-full.json`.
 * Please do not forget to insert the valid Registration Key into `"regKey":` variable in `../DO/do-vlab-full.json`.
-* Sometimes (sometimes, when the instalation of DO takes a longer time) it returns an error, but please look for the final status of the command:
+* Sometimes (sometimes, when the instalation of DO takes a longer time) it returns an error, but please look for the final status of the command (or double check using `f5 bigip extension do show`):

 ```json
     "result": {